Old-age pensions in the old scheme

 The amount of unemployment benefits, training allowances or scholarships paid from the Labour Fund for a period of documented incapacity for work is also included in the pension assessment basis.

-In order to establish the assessment basis, ZUS sums up the assessment basis of contributions and of the benefit in each year from the selected calendar years.
-It then calculates the ratio between each of the amounts so obtained and the annual amount of the average wage/salary for the given calendar year; this ratio is expressed as a percentage.
-ZUS then calculates the arithmetic average of the values obtained.
+To determine the assessment basis, ZUS sums up the assessment basis of contributions and of the benefit in each year from the selected calendar years.
+Thereafter calculates the ratio between each of the amounts determined in this way and the annual amount of the average wage/salary for the given calendar year; this ratio is expressed as a percentage.
+Afterwards, ZUS calculates the arithmetic average of the values obtained.
 It constitutes the assessment basis index (which may amount to a maximum of 250%).
 Finally, ZUS multiplies the base amount by this index.

-The base amount equals 100% of average wage/salary from the preceding calendar year, reduced by the compulsory social insurance contributions deducted from earnings of persons insured.
+The base amount equals 100% of the average wage/salary from the preceding calendar year, reduced by the compulsory social insurance contributions deducted from the earn- ings of insured persons.
 It is determined every year with effect from 1 March.